 Where sports meet therapy

-Our philosophy and vision are based on a multidisciplinary therapy approach where the ultimate goal is transitioning your child to community based inclusive activities.
+Our philosophy and vision is based on a multidisciplinary therapy approach where the ultimate goal is transitioning your child to community based inclusive activities.
 We strive to ensure that your child has fun during all treatment sessions incorporating sports based and preferred activities to motivate and engage your child throughout their episode of care.

 Neuromuscular disorders include; Cerebral Palsy, Spina Bifida, traumatic brain injury, muscular dystrophies, spinal muscular atrophy, congenital and genetic syndromes, and pediatric spinal cord injury to name a few.
 Therapy treatment for children with neuromuscular disorders includes but is not limited to strengthening, balance training, functional mobility training, all with a strong emphasis on play.
 Care for children will also include coordination with team members regarding bracing and medical equipment needs ultimately focusing on improving the child’s independence, quality of life, and ability to participate with peers, maximizing their potential, and empowering them to reach their goals.